jyoung4242/Pong-HathoraPeasy/readme.md

 This isn't needed for this tutorial, but if you are routing to different UI models, like mimicing a SPA application that has routing, you have to unload your UI model before switching.

-This can simply be done by calling UI.destroy(); Here i use it in context of leaving one scene and transitioning to another.
-I run ui.destroy(), then null out UI, then stop my interval from updateing UI.update().
+This can simply be done by calling UI.destroy().
+Here i use it in context of leaving one scene and transitioning to another.
+I run ui.destroy(), then null out UI, then stop my interval from updating UI.update().

 ```ts
 leaving() {